Marishkumark/Tesla_clone/README.md

 - **Responsive Design:** The Tesla Clone is designed to work seamlessly on various devices, including desktops, tablets, and mobile phones.

 - **React Components:** The project is structured using React components to enhance modularity and maintainability.

+- **Redux State Management:** Utilizes Redux for state management, ensuring a centralized and predictable state for the application.

 - **Real-time Updates:** The clone features real-time updates to mimic the dynamic content changes on the official Tesla website.